 We are seeking 100 dear friends and allies to help us initiate this project.
 Your participation at this stage will allow us to secure the property and begin the tremendous task of reconstructing the old buildings and outfitting a working winery.
 We seek 100 pledges of $2000 each.
 You may, of course, offer a pledge as a gift for or on behalf of a friend or beloved.
 You may also combine forces to make a group contribution.
-We can discuss the details.
+Email me and we will discuss the details.

 In return for your support, we will